WHERE IT ALL BEGAN

 Next Level Construction

-In 1989 the company became Braidwater named after a construction project at the water mill in Ballymena.
-The ﬁrst Belfast job was also in 1989 two landmark home developments.
-Soon after that, the company began working for Ulster University, building student accommodation in Coleraine, Derry and Jordanstown – projects that opened up opportunities to build nursing homes and hotels in England.
+In 1989 the company became Braidwater, aptly named after a construction project at the Braidwater mill in Ballymena.
+The ﬁrst Belfast jobs were also in 1989 with a development called Hermitage Park which was followed by Malone Meadows.
+Soon after that, the company began working for the University of Ulster, building student accommodation in Coleraine, Derry and Jordanstown – projects that led onto new opportunities to build nursing homes and hotels in England.

-Other signature developments included Derry’s Sainsbury ﬂagship development and the revitalisation of the quay walkway adjacent to the Strand Road including the 7 screen cinema & multi storey car park at Quayside Shopping Centre.
+Other signature developments in Derry included Sainsbury’s and the revitalisation of the quay walkway adjacent to the Strand Road, including the 7 screen cinema & multi storey car park at Quayside Shopping Centre.